KutsJoe/Skills_Evaluation_Kuteesa_Joshua/Readme.md

 # Skills Test Symfony Project - Kuteesa Joshua Odera

 This repository contains a Symfony project set up with Docker or if you already have Symfony installed, you can just run the application once cloned and you cd into the folder.
-The Docker setup includes a PHP-FPM container, an Nginx web server container, and a MySQL database container, all managed using Docker Compose.
+The Docker setup includes a php-apache container, an apache web server container, and a MySQL database container, all managed using Docker Compose.
 This allows you to run the Symfony application in a consistent and isolated environment.

 ## Prerequisites